ST10398145/INSY7314-Solutions/README.md

-This is the README 1 Answers.
+This is the README 1 Answers for ICE Task 3.

 <img width="352" height="92" alt="Pulsevote API running screenshot" src="https://github.com/user-attachments/assets/7b1b6162-2536-44b6-8be6-94fdfb9a21ea" />